code2k13/text_gen_circuitpython/README.md

-# Text generation in microcontrollers using CircutPython and  Marko Chains
+# Text generation in microcontrollers using CircutPython and  Markov Chains
 A program written for circuitpython that generates random text (dinosaur names) using charactor level Markov Chains